sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 In the [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask), press the **Create Skill** button.

-> Note, you could use this skill later, when you are ready to publish your chatbot as an Alexa skill.
+> Note, you could use this skill later when you are ready to publish your chatbot as an Alexa skill.

 Call the skill **C Mobile**, and select **Custom** model and **Provision your own** hosting method, and press the **Create skill** button.